 Zostavax II ® (zoster vaccine live), a shingles vaccine in use since 2006.

 Shingrix® (recombinant zoster vaccine) is the preferred vaccine.
 In fact, according to ImmunizeBC, Shingrix® is recommended by Canada’s National Advisory Committee on Immunization (NACI) for those 50 years of age and older.
+The cost is $315 per person.
 This includes:

 - Those who have previously received Zostavax II® at least one year ago.

 - Those who have had shingles disease at least one year ago.